arxiv-vanity/engrafo/README.md

 ## Design

-Engrafo stands on a lot of other shoulders because parsing LaTeX is really hard.
-The main thing is written in Node.js, but it calls lots of other things.
-Here is roughly how it works:

-* Engrafo calls Pandoc to do a basic conversion of LaTeX to HTML, using [our own fork of Pandoc](https://github.com/andreasjansson/pandoc).
+We couldn't find a good LaTeX to HTML converter.
+But instead of building one from scratch, we decided to combine some components that were almost there and modify them to our needs.

+The downside of this approach is a fair amount of shoe-horning, but the upside is (probably) less work, and it means we can contribute our improvements to each component back to the open-source academic community.

+Here is how it works:

+* [Pandoc](http://pandoc.org/) does most of the heavy lifting, using [our own heavily-modified fork](https://github.com/andreasjansson/pandoc).
+It parses the LaTeX and outputs the basic HTML.
-* During the Pandoc conversion, a Pandoc filter written in Python (in `pandocfilter/`) does things like converting `tikzpicture` to SVG, inserting labels, inserting hyperlinks, etc.
+* During the Pandoc conversion, a Pandoc filter (in `pandocfilter/`) converts `tikzpicture` to SVG, inserts labels, inserts hyperlinks, and various other things.
-* After the Pandoc conversion, a few things from [Distill's template](https://github.com/distillpub/template) are run on the output to style it, create footnotes, create hover boxes, etc.
+* After the Pandoc conversion, we apply [Distill's template](https://github.com/distillpub/template) to style the output, make it responsive, create footnotes, and create hover boxes.
-* Intermingled with the Distill processing is some of Engrafo's own post-processing.
-Pandoc can only output a particular subset of HTML from its AST, so the post-processor improves various things.
-It also prepares it for Distill's processing and adds styling.
+* Some post-processors (in `src/postprocessors/`) do layout, additional styling, math rendering, bibliography rendering, and various other things.
+Pandoc can only output a particular subset of HTML from its AST, so the post-processors also rename and move around some elements.

-The line between the Python Pandoc filter and the Node.js post-processing is pretty fuzzy at the moment.
-It is intended that we do as much as possible in Pandoc, then use the Node post-processor to rejig anything that Pandoc doesn't do as we like.
+The line between the Pandoc filter and the post-processing is pretty fuzzy at the moment.
+If you're trying to find some logic as to where a bit of processing lives, there probably isn't any.
+The intention is that we do as much as possible in Pandoc, then use the post-processor to rejig anything that Pandoc can't easily do.

 ## Development environment

 In development, you can build an image locally and use a shortcut script to run the image: